 No Int, losing 15% Int bonus from Black Sun Crest will hurt.
 Still won't have enough mana to run all curses as auras.
 Lv 22 Blasphemy is just more radius but it would lose 20q on Blasphemy (additional 10% curse efficiency).
 Not worth the sacrifice.

 12. What does Orb of Storms do?

 It triggers Elemental Overload.
 Orb of Storms crits per hit, i.e. very, very often.
 In some endgame boss fights Orb is also used to curse the enemy (see the Boss Guide).

 Leveling with the Whispering Ice is a blast.
-You can start using it at lv 33 and switch to CI at the same level (although for Marauder it makes more sense to switch at lv 39).
+You can start using it at lv 33 and switch to CI at the same level, although it makes more sense to switch at lv 39.
 This way you get used to the play style and feel very comfortable by the time you graduate from the storyline content into the maps.

 Video: Leveling as CI with the Whispering Ice (Templar version)

 Don't listen to the people who say that leveling as CI is hard.
 It is for other builds, but not for this one, as long as you use the recommended items and take tree nodes in the recommended order.